AquaQAnalytics/ibis-kdb-backend/README.md

 # ibis-kdb-backend

 ## Installation
+Requires Python <3.11 for installation of requirements.
+As of 23/02/2023 the package Pyarrow doesn't work in python >=3.11 and so can't build the dependencies correctly.
+To combat this use an earlier version of Python.

 [Ibis](https://ibis-project.org/) is a python library so you must have python installed on your device to use it.
 Installation instructions can be found [here](https://www.python.org/downloads/).